mmlacak/crochess/docs/source/libcc/ccpiece.rst

     :param ptt: A piece.
     :returns: :c:data:`true` if given piece is a :term:`figure`, :c:data:`false` otherwise.

+.. c:function:: bool cc_piece_is_one_step( CcPieceTagType piece, CcPieceTagType activator )

+    Function checks if given piece is a single-step or one-step piece, or a Wave activated by such a piece; e.g. Bishop or Knight.

+    :param piece: A piece.
+    :param activator: A piece, an activator.
+    :returns: :c:data:`true` if given piece is one step, :c:data:`false` otherwise.

+.. c:function:: bool cc_piece_is_two_step( CcPieceTagType piece, CcPieceTagType activator )

+    Function checks if given piece is a two-step or alternating single-step piece, or a Wave activated by such a piece; e.g. Unicorn or Centaur.

+    :param piece: A piece.
+    :param activator: A piece, an activator.
+    :returns: :c:data:`true` if given piece is two step, :c:data:`false` otherwise.

+.. c:function:: bool cc_piece_is_many_steps( CcPieceTagType piece )

+    Function checks if given piece is a multi-step, e.g. Serpent or Monolith.

+    :param piece: A piece.
+    :returns: :c:data:`true` if given piece is a multi-step, :c:data:`false` otherwise.

 .. c:function:: char const * cc_piece_as_string( CcPieceTagType ptt, bool capitalize, bool empty_field )